 This section of the Internal Transcript Guide is designed to assist the user in understanding UC Davis repeat policy.
 Undergraduate students are permitted to repeat and replace up to 16 units.
-Graduate students are permitted to repeat and replace up to 9 units.
+Graduate students are permitted to repeat and replace up to three courses.
 When a course is repeated, it will be notated as either being "REPEATED, INCLUDED IN GPA" or "REPEATED, EXCLUDED FROM GPA."
 Repeated course units that are excluded in a student’s GPA will be removed from the number of units attempted; the balance points will also be removed.
 Courses that are repeated illegally are noted with the comment, "REPEATED, NO CREDIT" (see below for more information).

 Campus Rules Regarding Repeats